reald/uv-k5-firmware-custom/README.md

 Pro: Very easy and fast to build, tolerant, very good SWR, light weight, cheap.

-Cons: Front to back ratio not optimal, radials move on boom if not secured.
+Cons: Front to back ratio not optimal (but not bad!), radials move on boom if not secured.

 | Element | Length | Position |
 | --- | --- | --- |